dipoAdeniregun/dipoAdeniregun/README.md

-- 👋 Hi, I’m @dipoAdeniregun, an electrical engineering student
+- 👋 Hi, I’m @dipoAdeniregun, an electrical engineering graduate
 - 👀 I’m interested in embedded systems design, asic design and validation and software engineering
-- 🌱 I’m currently learning Java, Data Structures and Object Oriented Programming
+- 🌱 I’m currently learning C++ for game development
-- 💞️ I’m looking to collaborate on any beginner friendly projects in C, Java, Verilog or Python
+- 💞️ I’m looking to collaborate on any beginner friendly projects in C, C++, Java, Verilog or Python
-- 📫 How to reach me (email: samueldipo2017@gmail.com)
+- 📫 How to reach me (email: dipoadeniregun@gmail.com)

 <!---
 dipoAdeniregun/dipoAdeniregun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.